SebastianMartinNS/SYGMA-NEX/docs/api.md

 ## Rate Limiting and Security

-- Blocklist functionality for users/chats
-- Request logging with OSINT data collection
+- Request logging and monitoring
 - IP-based access control for sensitive endpoints
-- No rate limiting currently implemented
+- Input validation and sanitization
+- Secure communication protocols

 ## Starting the Server